 - The correction amount applied will be slightly lower than the maximum correction amount settable with Digital Photo Professional (provided software, p.392). - The higher the ISO speed, the lower the correction amount will be.

 Chromatic Aberration Correction

-- Check that [Correction data available] is displayed for the attached lens. - Select [Chromatic aberration], then press < (SET) >. - Select [Enable], then press <(ET)>. - If [Correction data not available] is displayed, see "About the Lens Correction Data" on the next page.
+- Check that [Correction data available] is displayed for the attached lens. - Select [Chromatic aberration], then press < (SET) >. - Select [Enable], then press < (ET) >.

 The image will be recorded with the chromatic aberration corrected